Business & Investment

 Startup Ecosystem: Funding, Accelerators and Coworking in Malaysia

-Malaysia's startup ecosystem is lively, with accelerators like MaGIC and 1337 Ventures offering support.
+Malaysia's startup ecosystem is vibrant, with accelerators like MaGIC and 1337 Ventures offering support.
 Kuala Lumpur and Cyberjaya are hotspots for startups.
 Funding options include government grants like the Cradle Fund and private venture capital.
 In 2026, Malaysia introduced new incentives for tech startups, boosting innovation.

 Coworking spaces like Common Ground and We Work are popular in urban centers.
 Malaysia's Global Innovation & Creativity Centre (MaGIC) is a key player in nurturing startups.